BlueBrain/nexus-web-plugins/src/plugins/metadata/README.md

 Your dataset must have `@type` of `Entity`

-Your dataset must be minds compliant! otherwise most of the values will report `No {Value}`
+Your dataset must be minds compliant! otherwise most of the values will be `-`